filyp/krakow/README.md

 ![formula](https://render.githubusercontent.com/render/math?math=d(a,b)=\frac{(p(a)p(b))^{balance}}{p(a,b)})

-In effect big clusters, are treated as having more distance between them, so small clusters will be merged first.
+In effect, big clusters are treated as having more distance between them, so small clusters will be merged first.
 This leads to a more balanced tree.

-TODO: prove that for balance > 1 algorithm is still reducible (which is necessary for correctness)
+TODO: prove that for balance > 1 algorithm is still reducible (which is necessary for correctness).

 We can also experiment with other distance definitions (as long as they are reducible), and check which give the best balance while preserving clustering quality (which can be measured with `krakow.utils.normalized_dasgupta_cost`).